thenexthub/Codira/userdocs/diagnostics/diagnostics.md

-# Swift Compiler Diagnostics
+# Codira compiler diagnostics

 @Metadata {
    @TechnologyRoot
 }

-Documentation on diagnostics emitted by the compiler.
+Documentation on diagnostics emitted by the compiler and settings that control them.

+## Topics

+- <doc:diagnostic-descriptions>
+- <doc:diagnostic-groups>
+- <doc:upcoming-language-features>